Sourdough Brandon Logo

 • Add a couple of tablespoons of boiled apple cider to apple pie filling for extra flavor.

-• Pour the cider as a syrup onto pancakes for a fall flair, like on my Sourdough Pumpkin Waffles.
+• Pour the cider as a syrup onto sourdough buckwheat pancakes or sourdough pumpkin pancakes, sourdough cottage cheese protein pancakes, or these Sourdough Pumpkin Waffles.

 • Substitute simple syrup in a cocktail recipe with boiled apple cider.
 It’s excellent in Old Fashioned’s or other bourbon drinks.